kagisearch/pyllms/README.md

 ## Multi-model usage

-You can initialize multiple models at once.
-This is useful for testing and comparing output.
-All models will be queried in parallel to save time.
+You can initialize multiple models at once, which is very useful for testing and comparing output of different models.
+All models will run in parallel to save time.

 ```
 >>> models=llms.init(model=['gpt-3.5-turbo','claude-instant-v1'])